Blendify/blender-manual/blender_docs/manual/physics/smoke/types/domain.rst

 ============

 Flow Group
-   If set, only objects in the specified :ref:`Group <grouping-objects>` will be allowed to act as flow objects in this domain.
+   If set, only objects in the specified :doc:`Group </editors/3dview/object/relationships/groups>` will be allowed to act as flow objects in this domain.
 Collision Group
-   If set, only objects in the specified :ref:`Group <grouping-objects>` will be allowed to act as collision objects in this domain.
+   If set, only objects in the specified :doc:`Group </editors/3dview/object/relationships/groups>` will be allowed to act as collision objects in this domain.